Visit

 A Little Bit of Cornwall is a fantastic collective of local artists, selling everything from handmade soaps and crafts to beautiful prints.
 A Little Bit of Cornwall can be found in the Harbour Shop situated in the Round House.

-Surfbox Cornwall is a great new Cornish brand.
-Based in the Inner Harbour, it has a fantastic range of clothing and gifts.
+Harbour Gifts is a great new Cornish brand.
+Based in the Inner Harbour, it has a fantastic range of clothing, gifts, beach goods and treats.
+Open April – October only.

 Things to do - beaches